sukhum29/CPU-Scheduler-Project/README.md

 ---

-Feel free to explore and contribute to this project.
+Feel free to explore and contribute to this particular project.
 If you encounter any issues or have suggestions, please open an issue on GitHub.

 For more details, visit the [CPU Scheduler Project repository](https://github.com/sukhum29/CPU-Scheduler-Project).